Skip to main content

 Retirement Planning is often the key objective when someone seeks the help of a financial planner.
 Their main objective is figuring out how much money they need to save and invest in order to live a comfortable lifestyle throughout their retirement.

-As much as we want to start saving for a child’s education, I must caution you to only begin doing so after you are certain that your own retirement account is in good shape.
+As much as we want to start saving for a child’s education, I must caution you to only begin doing so after you are certain that your own retirement savings are in good shape.
 People are living much longer, there are questions about the future of Social Security and we’re seeing a great reduction in pensions and other defined benefit plans available to retirees.
 The importance of saving as much as we can for our own retirement has to be our top priority.

 In addition to choosing to save money for college rather than for retirement, the other mistake some parents make is depleting their retirement funds in order to pay for college.
 Since many retirement plans and IRAs will let you take money out to pay for college without any penalty, people do this, not thinking about the long term effects it can have on their retirement.
 If you are already struggling to save enough for a comfortable retirement, taking a big chunk out of that savings may leave your nest egg woefully malnourished.